Anoj-Wagle/Excel-Portfolio-Project/README.md

    * Property Type

   ## Data Cleaning and Preprocessing
-  #1.
-Remove text and other symbols from price values using **Text.Contains**, **Text.Replace**, and **Text.BeforeDelimiter** functions.
+  # 1. Remove text and other symbols from price values using **Text.Contains**, **Text.Replace**, and **Text.BeforeDelimiter** functions.
-  #2.
-Removed columns with no data (empty columns) to clean the dataset.
+  # 2. Removed columns with no data (empty columns) to clean the dataset.
-  #3.
-Calculated statistical measures - Mean, Median and Mode.
+  # 3. Calculated statistical measures - Mean, Median and Mode.

 # Features of Dashboard
-#1. **Suburb Distribution**

-The first slicer provides the details of suburbs that are listed in this Dashboard.
+# 1. Suburb Distribution
+- Compare with different suburbs
+- Identifies the **most active suburb** in terms of property

+# 2. Top 10 Agencies by Suburb
+- Shows the top agencies that have maximum property sold/ listed
+- Lists the number of property listed by suburbs in terms of suburb.

+# 3. Type and Listed
+- List of property type
+- Provide number of properties with each suburb

+# 4. Top most agents who lists the property.

+# 5. Pie chart divides the property with respect to suburbs.

+# 6. Analysed total number of property, apartment, townhouse.

+# 7. Provides the median sales amount for the property.

+## Findings from the Data
+- Provides the list of top agents
+- Provides the agent who listed more property.
+- The most property was listed in **Auburn** suburb.
+- The median price of the listed property.

+## Tools & Techniques Used
+- **Microsoft Excel** – Data Cleaning, Analysis, and Visualization using Power Query.
+- **Pivot Tables** – Used for grouping,summarizing and visualization of data.
+- **Excel Formulas** – Used for calculations of sales.
+(SUM, AVERAGE, COUNTIF, Median).
+- **Conditional Formatting** – Highlighting price variations and agency performance.
+- **Data Visualization** – Pie charts, tables and slicers used for filtering data.

+# You can download project here:

 # Contribution
 Your input is valuable!
 Please fork, suggest improvements, or share ideas for future Excel tools.
 We're committed to delivering more impactful Excel-based solutions, so expect exciting updates soon! 🚀